-The harvest starts in late August with apple varieties like ‘Discovery’ and runs deep into November, with ‘Braeburn’ probably being the last.
+The harvest starts in late August with apple varieties like 'Discovery' and runs deep into November, with 'Braeburn' probably being the last.
 October is the peak of the apple season.
-Most of the cultivars ripen around the second or third week of October and the gardeners head out to deal with the wonderful glut of fruit.
+Most of the cultivars ripen around the second or third week of October and the gardeners head out to deal with the wonderful glut of apples.

 Every season has its joys in the garden, but if I had to pick a month it would be October...every drop of sunshine feels like the precious last sip from the bottle and best of all, this is the peak of the apple season

-The orchard at Gravetye is designed as a wild garden and organised totally differently to commercial production.
-Instead of straight rows of dwarf trees, apples are spaced erratically, and interplanted with thousands of naturalised bulbs.
+The apple orchard at Gravetye is designed as a wild garden and organised totally differently to commercial production.
+Instead of straight rows of dwarf trees, apple trees are spaced erratically, and interplanted with thousands of naturalised bulbs.
 Each cultivar is grafted on vigorous and semi-vigorous rootstocks, so the trees will become tall, majestic specimens, trained into traditional, open-centered, vase-shaped trees.
 Fruit from the trees is used in the kitchens.

 Here head gardener Tom Coward gives his top tips for growing apples.